 - Challenging applications areas such as continuous, mixed discrete-continuous, multi-objective, stochastic, or dynamic problems.

-A limited number of scholarships reducing the registration fee to 200 € will be offered.
-Applicants must submit a request to the organizing committee and provide a proof of employment or enrollment (as an academic or student) in a public higher education institution belonging to one of the following countries: .
+Thanks to the EURO General Support Fund, a limited number of scholarships reducing the registration fee to 200 € will be offered.
+The scholarships will be awarded on a first come first served basis and within the limit of 20 in total.
+The deadline for application is set to February 12th, 2024.
+Applicants must submit a request to the organizing committee and provide a proof of employment or enrollment (as an academic or student) in a public higher education institution belonging to one of the following countries:

 Lorient can be reached by TGV from the nearby international airports of Brest, Rennes and Nantes, as well as from Paris CDG.